-Data File Information

-Sample Weight

-Strategies for Estimation

-Merging/Linking MEPS Data Files

-References

-Variable - Source Crosswalk
+Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable - Source Crosswalk

 For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
-A copy of the MEPS HC survey instrument used to collect the information on the Dental file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+A copy of the MEPS HC survey instrument used to collect the information on the Dental file is available on the MEPS website.